SamGrigoli/CS_548_D3D_Segmentator_grigols_chaputf_phamht/README.md

 ---

 ## About This Fork
 This fork modifies the original Segmentator package to support additional datasets (including 1.5T and 3T MRIs) and provides updated scripts for preprocessing and easier dataset handling.
+Finishing commit on 4/27/2025 at 11:47 pm.

 **Key Modifications:**
 - Added convert.py to resample and standardize different MRI datasets for compatibility with Segmentator.